-A log recording number of hours of work and rest for ever crew member must be maintained at all times.
+A log recording number of hours of work and rest for every crew member must be maintained at all times.

-However, an exception can be made to all the above mentioned clauses in case the master of the ship deems it necessary to require services of a seafarer in lieu of maintain safety of ship, especially on emergency basis.
+However, an exception can be made to all the above-mentioned clauses in case the master of the ship deems it necessary to require services of a seafarer in lieu of maintaining the safety of the ship, especially on an emergency basis.

 Master can suspend the schedule of work hours and hours of rest in situations of vessels distress and require a seafarer to perform necessary duties until normal conditions are restored.